COVID-19 pandemic in Vermont: Government response

 On April 10, Governor Scott extended the state of emergency until May 15.

 On April 14, the Vermont Economic Mitigation and Recovery Task Force was established by Governor Scott under the Agency of Commerce and Community Development.
-This task force is charged with helping the economy of Vermont recover from the COVID-19 pandemic.
+This task force was charged with helping the economy of Vermont recover from the COVID-19 pandemic.

-On April 16, Governor Scott and the Vermont Department of Public Service announced a partnership with Microsoft, RTO Wireless, and Up And Running I.T to deploy public WiFi access points in communities around Vermont that are lacking Internet access.
+On April 16, Governor Scott and the Vermont Department of Public Service announced a partnership with Microsoft, RTO Wireless, and Up And Running I.T to deploy public WiFi access points in communities around Vermont that lacked Internet access.

-On April 17, Governor Phil Scott announced that starting on Monday, April 20, 2020, certain businesses will be allowed to re-open, including outdoor businesses and "low-contact" services.
-Farmers markets will also be allowed to open starting on May 1.
+On April 17, Governor Phil Scott announced that starting on Monday, April 20, 2020, certain businesses would be allowed to re-open, including outdoor businesses and "low-contact" services.
+Farmers markets were also allowed to open starting on May 1.

 On April 20, the Vermont Department of Health announced a partnership with The King Repairs to deploy public hotlines for support dealing with the pandemic, and future support outreach.

 On April 21, Governor Phil Scott and Vermont Department of Financial Regulation Commissioner Michael Pieciak announced a new program to provide financial assistance to Vermonters with privately held student loans.
-On the same day, the Vermont National Guard(VNG) announced they would be distributing Meals, Ready-to-Eat (MREs) to Vermonters from five airports around the state between April 22 and April 29.
-The VNG indicated they have capacity to provide close to 27,000 MREs per day.
+On the same day, the Vermont National Guard announced they would be distributing Meals, Ready-to-Eat (MREs) to Vermonters from five airports around the state between April 22 and April 29.

 On April 24, Governor Scott issued guidance about the continued re-opening of businesses in Vermont.
-The order requires any businesses opening to implement specific measures including requiring employees to wear coverings over their mouth and nose.
-Outdoor businesses including construction may resume with a maximum of five total workers per location.
-Farmers Markets are allowed to re-open as of May 1 with limitations that prevent congregating of people.
+The order required any businesses opening to implement specific measures including requiring employees to wear coverings over their mouth and nose.
+Outdoor businesses including construction could resume with a maximum of five total workers per location.

 On April 29, Governor Scott announced that the state would be expanding the COVID-19 testing program to scale up to performing 7,500 tests per week (from the current 2,000 / week).
-The state will also expand its contact tracing program to help identify who else may be in contact with a person who tested positive.
+The state would also expand its contact tracing program to help identify who else may be in contact with a person who tested positive.

-On May 6, the Vermont Department of Health started publishing "Total People Recovered" on their COVID-19 data dashboard.
-Also on May 6, Governor Scott announced that some forms of outdoor recreation could resume, as well as gatherings between households, as long as the gatherings consist of 10 people or fewer, and appropriate protections are put in place.
+On May 6, Governor Scott announced that some forms of outdoor recreation could resume, as well as gatherings between households, as long as the gatherings consisted of 10 people or fewer, and appropriate protections were put in place.
 The order also allowed businesses, government entities, and non-profit organizations to resume outdoor recreation or fitness activities that involve low or no direct physical contact.

 On August 14, Governor Scott extended the state of emergency through September 15.
 His order also allowed cities and towns to enact stricter local limits if necessary.